List of amphibians of India

 This is an index to the amphibians found in India.
 The amphibians of India show a high level of endemism.
-This list is based largely on Darrel Frost (2006) and includes common names from older books and journals.
+This list is based largely on the Zoological Survey of India's Fauna of India Checklist and from older books and journals.

+There are 3 orders in the class Amphibia, the caecillians (Gymnophiona), the salamanders (Caudata) and the frogs and toads (Anura), all three of which are found in India.

+There are 496 species found in India, out of which 452 are frogs and toads, 42 are caecillians, and 2 are salamanders.